zacacollier/markdown-json-pdf/plans.md

   - [x] toggle preview on / off
       STRETCH:
         - [x] toggle full or split view
-- [] Create writeable stream to Markdown
+- use file-save to save markdown
-  - [] Trigger Markdown to JSON
+  - [x] Trigger Save As .md
-  - [] Trigger JSON to PDF
+  - [] Trigger Markdown to HTML
-    - How to trigger Chrome API for download?